Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 What kind of service mapping is best for your business?

-Service maps are an incredibly powerful tool in the hands of business leaders.
-At their core, service maps are visual representations of the relationship between your company and your customers that tell a story about how you interact with them in different stages of their journey with you.
+Service mapping to a business leader is what reading a map is for a navigator in an open sea.
+At their core, service mapping provides visual representations of the relationship between your company and your customers that tell a story about how you interact with them in different stages of their journey with you.
+These service maps offer a comprehensive visualization of an organization’s IT infrastructure.

 Without these visual representations, it can be difficult for people to understand where they fit into the big picture—and that’s why service maps are so valuable.
 But there are many types of service maps out there; which one should you use?
 Let us find out about different types of service mapping and what works best for your business.